CHAKHVA/subscope/spec.md

 - Single repo
 - `.env.example` and Dockerfile
-- Local Dev: docker compose setup
+- Local Dev: `uvicorn main:app --reload`
-- Use Stripe CLI for local webhook testing
+- Setup instructions in `README.md`

 ---

+## ✅ Summary

+Subscope is now structured as a **single production-grade FastAPI monolith** optimized for **easy and low-cost AWS Lightsail deployment**.
+It relies on SES, RDS with GitHub CI/CD for an efficient MVP launch.